 The prefix in a Punycode A-label is always "xn--".
 Hence this prefix is recommended to be reserved by top-level domain Registries in order to avoid confusion when/if registrations of IDNs are introduced under the respective top level domain.

 A script is a collection of symbols used for writing a language.
 There are three basic kinds of script.
 One is the alphabetic (e.g. Arabic, Cyrillic, Latin) and its individual elements are termed "letters".
 A second is ideographic (e.g. Chinese), the elements of which are "ideographs".
 The third is termed a syllabary (e.g. Hangul) and its individual elements represent syllables.
-The writing systems of most languages use only one script but there are exception such as for example, Japanese that uses four different scripts, representing all three of the categories listed here.
+The writing systems of most languages use only one script but there are exceptions such as Japanese that uses four different scripts, representing all three of the categories listed here.

 In order to be used in the computing environment, each element of a script needs to be numerically encoded.
 A collection of symbols numbered in this fashion is called a "character set".
 A character set may include more than one script (e.g. the "Universal Character Set", popularly known as Unicode), or it may be restricted to a single script (e.g. US-ASCII, which to be correct does not even cover the entire Latin script).
 A rigorous distinction must be made between scripts and character sets.